Collaboration with Amanda Green

 Santa Barbara, 90 miles north of LA, has been called “The American Riviera” because of its mild climate, beautiful beaches, and old-world atmosphere.
 The city is well-known for its ubiquitous California Mission-style architecture and Mission Santa Barbara, founded in 1786 by the Franciscan order.

 San Diego, south of LA and north of the Mexican border, is a huge coastal city, with an ideal climate and breathtakingly beautiful beaches.
 Despite its large size, it has the intimacy of a small town.
 Popular attractions include the San Diego Zoo in Balboa Park, the Birch Aquarium, and SeaWorld San Diego.

 5. Palm Springs

-The sun shines almost all year long, and even the winters, at 60 degree Fahrenheit, are mild.
-Dubbed as the winter retreat of the rich and famous, this city in the desert has numerous golf courses, clubs and casinos, bars, and fine-dining restaurants.
+The sun shines almost all year long, and even the winters, at 60 degrees Fahrenheit, are mild.
+Dubbed the winter retreat of the rich and famous, this city in the desert has numerous golf courses, clubs and casinos, bars, and fine-dining restaurants.